Guru901/Ripress/docs/app.md

 ## Overview

 The `App` struct is the core of Ripress, providing a simple interface for creating HTTP servers and handling requests.
-It follows an Express-like pattern for route handling and middleware.
+It follows an Express-like pattern for route handling.

 ## Creating an App Object